-Now a major motion picture, Lois Lowry’s Newbery Medal–winning classic about Jonas who lives in a seemingly ideal world.
-Not until he is given his life assignment as the Receiver of Memory does he begin to understand the dark secrets behind his fragile community.
+In Lois Lowry’s Newbery Medal–winning classic, Jonas lives in a seemingly ideal world.
+Not until he is given his life assignment as the Receiver of Memories does he begin to understand the dark secrets behind his fragile community.

-Developed into a major motion picture, Lois Lowry's 1994 Newbery Medal–winning tale has become one of the most influential novels of our time.
-The haunting story centers on Jonas who lives in a seemingly ideal, if colorless, world of conformity and contentment.
+The Giver, the 1994 Newbery Medal winner, has become one of the most influential novels of our time.
+The haunting story centers on twelve-year-old Jonas, who lives in a seemingly ideal, if colorless, world of conformity and contentment.
 Not until he is given his life assignment as the Receiver of Memory does he begin to understand the dark, complex secrets behind his fragile community.
 This movie tie-in edition features cover art from the movie and exclusive Q&A with members of the cast, including Taylor Swift, Brenton Thwaites and Cameron Monaghan.

 It was almost December, and Jonas was beginning to be frightened.
 No. Wrong word, Jonas thought.
 Frightened meant that deep, sickening feeling of something terrible about to happen.
 Frightened was the way he had felt a year ago when an unidentified aircraft had overflown the community twice.
 He had seen it both times.
 Squinting toward the sky, he had seen the sleek jet, almost a blur at its high speed, go past, and a second later heard the blast of sound that followed.
 Then one more time, a moment later, from the opposite direction, the same plane.

 At first, he had been only fascinated.
 He had never seen aircraft so close, for it was against the rules for Pilots to fly over the community.
 Occasionally, when supplies were delivered by cargo planes to the landing field across the river, the children rode their bicycles to the riverbank and watched, intrigued, the unloading and then the takeoff directed to the west, always away from the community.